 There are 3 ferry services running across the North Sea from the UK to the Netherlands – Harwich to Hook of Holland, Newcastle to Amsterdam Ijmuiden and Hull to Rotterdam.

 If you are not keen on flying or simply enjoy travelling by ship then these could be good alternatives to get to Holland – particularly if you live in north of England or east Anglia.
 They are also convenient if you want to bring your own car or vehicle.

 Firstly, here is a map showing the England to Holland ferry services:

 1. Harwich-Hook of Holland (Stena Line)

 Stena Line runs a daily and nightly ferry service both ways between Harwich and Hoek van Holland (Hook of Holland).
 You can book the Harwich-Hook of Holland ferry here

-The large sister ships Stena Britannica and Stena Hollandica ply the route over the North Sea and the trip takes roughly 7 hours.
-The ships are very comfortable akin to a small floating hotel with cabins, bar/restaurant and lounge facilities.
+The 240m sister ships Stena Britannica and Stena Hollandica ply the route over the North Sea and the trip takes roughly 7 hours.
+The ships are very comfortable akin to a small floating hotel with 538 cabins, bar/restaurant and lounge facilities.
 There is capacity for up to 1,200 passengers and 230 cars.